 *Shout-out to my father, Dave Ives, who wrote an early Fast Fourier

-Transform computer program that ended up being
+Transform computer program that ended up being used to help optimize

 the hydrodynamic design of the Stars and Stripes ’87 – great work Dad!